 A cashless claim is the complete responsibility of the insurance company.
 Most of the companies have their own garage network, which can repair the damaged vehicles.
 The owner does not have to worry about the expenses apart from the consumables (not covered in the policy).
 The payment of only the difference amount as confirmed during the process of the claim needs to be made.

 If you decide to choose your own garage for repair works (not a part of the insurer’s garage network), then you can claim reimbursement for the same.
-You will need to submit the original bills, payment receipts to the insurance company after you settle the repair amount from your own pocket
+You will need to submit the original bills, payment receipts to the insurance company.
+This has to be done once you settle the repair amount from your own pocket.

 What are the documents required to be kept in the vehicle while plying public places?